 - Sexual Misconduct Coordinator:

 - Christine Guevara, Executive Director of Campus Health and Wellness Christine.Guevara@sjc.edu 505-984-6128

-- Deputy Sexual Misconduct Coordinators:

-- Cesar Cervantes, Director of Student Life cesar.cervantes@sjc.edu 505-982-6052

-- Aaron Young, Director of Human Resources
+- - of Human Resources Aaron.Young@sjc.edu

-Aaron.Young@sjc.edu

-505-984-6140

 Reporting Parties are encouraged to make reports of alleged violations of the Sexual Misconduct Policy to the Sexual Misconduct Coordinator or a Deputy Sexual Misconduct Coordinator.
-Given the size and intimate nature of the College environment, all employees of the College, (including staff, administrators, faculty, and Resident Advisors) - with a few limited exceptions - are required to promptly report allegations of violations of this policy that they observe or learn about to a campus Sexual Misconduct Coordinator or Deputy Sexual Misconduct Coordinator.
+Given the size and intimate nature of the College environment, all employees of the College, (including staff, administrators, faculty, and Resident Advisors) - with a few limited exceptions are required to promptly report allegations of violations of this policy that they observe or learn about to a campus Sexual Misconduct Coordinator or Deputy Sexual Misconduct Coordinator.
 Employees who knew about but did not report allegations of violations of this policy may be subject to disciplinary action.